openid/sharedsignals/openid-sharedsignals-framework.md

 ### Organizational Data {#organizational-data}
-If a user has previously agreed with a Transmitter that they agree to release certain data to third-parties, then the Transmitter MAY send such data in SSE events without additional consent of the user.
+If a user has previously agreed with a Transmitter that they agree to release certain data to third-parties, then the Transmitter MAY send such data in SSF events without additional consent of the user.
 Such data MAY include organizational data about the Subject Principal that was generated by the Transmitter.

 ### Consentable Data {#consentable-data}
-If a Transmitter intends to include data in SSE events that is not previously consented to be released by the user, then the Transmitter MUST obtain consent to release such data from the user in accordance with the Transmitter's privacy policy.
+If a Transmitter intends to include data in SSF events that is not previously consented to be released by the user, then the Transmitter MUST obtain consent to release such data from the user in accordance with the Transmitter's privacy policy.